-Explore the aquarium and below San Francisco Bay by getting up close and personal and come face to fin with more than 24,000 local marine animals.
+Explore the aquarium galleries and dive into the San Francisco Bay by coming face to fin with more than 200 species and 24,000 local marine animals.
 Our interpretive naturalists are always nearby to answer your questions and guide you through hands-on animal encounters.
-If you’re looking for unique and things to do in San Francisco, look no further.
+If you are looking for unique and things to do in San Francisco, look no further.
 Explore and discover California marine life by getting your aquarium tickets today!

 This gallery introduces the ecosystem of San Francisco Bay and features seven different animal habitats showing how they form homes for the creatures who live in the Bay.